 Our Drug Discovery programme funds research to identify and test drug treatments for Alzheimer's disease and other forms of dementia.

 Care and public health programme grants

-This new scheme offers funding for programmes of work to build capacity and focus in key research areas to deliver real world outcomes for people affected by dementia.
+This scheme offered funding for programmes of work to build capacity and focus in key research areas to deliver real world outcomes for people affected by dementia.

 Alzheimer's Society/Alzheimer Nederland knowledge exchange fellowships